-This Tiny Michigan Town Is One of America’s Best LGBTQ+ Destinations
+This Tiny Michigan Town Is One of America’s Best LGBTQIA+ Destinations

-The Midwest’s greatest gaycation spot is also a destination for the arts and star-caliber dining.
+The Midwest’s greatest gaycation spot is also a haven for the arts and star-caliber dining.

-Yet this Michigan outpost of 850 residents (twice as many if you include neighboring “sister city” Douglas, as most locals do) is more than just good looks.
-The charming resort town is also one of the country’s most inclusive, as much beloved by the LGBTQ+ community and its allies as it is by the Midwestern families who return each summer.
+Yet, this Michigan outpost of roughly 900 residents (twice as many if you include neighboring “sister city” Douglas, as most locals do) is more than just good looks.
+The charming resort town is also one of the country’s most inclusive, as much beloved by the LGBTQIA+ community and its allies as it is by the Midwestern families who return each summer.

 “Saugatuck is hard to describe.
 It’s a little bit of magic,” explains Mike Jones.
 “We’re right in the middle of Dutch Christian West Michigan, and yet one of the largest LGBTQ+ resorts in the country sits right here.”